 How does billing work?

 You are charged for sequencing ($99 for Basic, $299 for Deep and $999 for Ultra Deep Whole Genome Sequencing) immediately after purchase.
 You are charged your first subscription fee when your sample has been sequenced and your results are ready.

 Why is there a subscription?

 We charge a subscription fee because our reporting is highly dynamic.
-Every week we add new reports based on the latest scientific discoveries and our data exploration tools empower you to answer any question about your DNA.
+We regularly add new reports based on the latest scientific discoveries and our data exploration tools empower you to answer any question about your DNA.

 What happens if I cancel my subscription?